We are the founders of the UK’s first improv theatre, have been established for over 10 years and have the most experienced improv teachers in the UK.

-Hoopla offer one of the most fun places to learn and play with improv in the UK.
+Hoopla offer the most fun and friendly place to learn and play with improv in the UK.

 Our courses are incredibly fun, sociable and enjoyable.
 We create a really safe, trusting, supportive and playful atmosphere and there is a lot of laughter in the room!